 Secondly, the expectation that solicitors should explain ‘complex clauses’ ignores the fact that the Homes England model lease for shared ownership does not include reference to lease extension in the contractual terms.

-Thirdly, if legal firms are correct in stating that it is generally not within the scope of their duty of care to provide advice on lease extension until shared owners staircase to 100% (thereby enabling access to the statutory route), how will the 97.7% of shared owners who don’t staircase to 100% obtain such information and advice?
+Thirdly, if legal firms are correct in stating that it is generally not within the scope of their duty of care to provide advice on lease extension until shared owners staircase to 100% (thereby enabling access to the statutory route), how will the 97.7% of shared owners who don’t staircase to 100% in any given year obtain such information and advice?
 Assuming the new CQS guidelines adequately address this issue there are still a large number of legacy shared ownership tenants who may entirely be unaware of the issue.

 Fourthly, given that even those shared ownership tenants who don’t (and maybe can’t) staircase to 100% may want or need to maintain the value of their share over the longer-term, it doesn’t seem in their interests not to provide information about both informal and formal routes to lease extension at the point of sale in order that they can plan accordingly; whether that is to plan to extend their lease via the informal route (assuming that is available to them), or reconsider their options.
 In fact, it’s hard to understand why shared owners don’t have the same statutory rights as other leaseholders.